 “Christmas Party” – She & Him

 This offering from She & Him is the seasonal follow-up to 2011’s “A Very She & Him Christmas”, featuring guest appearances by Jenny Lewis, the Chapin Sisters and Sonic Youth’s Steve Shelley.
 The album includes holiday classics like Darlene Love’s “Marshmallow World”, Bing Crosby’s “Mele Kalikimaka” and Chuck Berry’s “Run Run Rudolph”.
 But in typically quirky She & Him fashion, the album – released in 2016 – also includes lesser-known songs, such as folk-singer Vashti Bunyon’s “Coldest Night of the Year” and Frank Sinatra’s “Christmas Memories”.
 The ‘She’ half of the double act is actress Zooey Deschanel, who co-starred in the wonderful Christmas movie “Elf”.
 ‘He’ is M.Ward.

 “A Legendary Christmas” – John Legend

 American singer John Legend, the youngest person ever to complete the major awards set of Emmy, Grammy, Oscar and Tony, created his first album of Christmas music in 2018.
-The album – released in late October – is entitled “A Legendary Christmas” and includes 14 tracks, among them “Silver Bells”, “What Christmas Means to Me”, “Have Yourself a Merry Little Christmas” and “Christmas Time is Here”.
+The album entitled “A Legendary Christmas” includes 14 tracks, among them “Silver Bells”, “What Christmas Means to Me”, “Have Yourself a Merry Little Christmas” and “Christmas Time is Here”.
 Stevie Wonder and Esperzanza Spalding are among the guest musicians.
+A deluxe version was issued the following year.
+The expanded collection includes four new tracks, among them a duet of “Baby It’s Cold Outside” with Kelly Clarkson that features updated lyrics by Legend and the comedian Natasha Rothwell.
+Some original lyrics in the 1940s song caused controversy in light of the #MeToo movement.

 “This Christmas Day” – Jessie J

 British singer Jessie J’s debut Christmas album – which had an October 2018 release date – features R&B stalwarts Boyz II Men and Babyface.
 Among the festive classics on the 11-track collection are “Winter Wonderland”, “Jingle Bell Rock” and “Silent Night”.
 Jessie revealed she recorded her first Christmas album in a two-week spell around her 2018 summer tour.
 It also includes her signature seasonal song “Man With The Bag”.